-(k) Stock-based compensation:
+(l) Stock-based compensation:

-The Company grants stock options to employees, directors and officers pursuant to a stock option plan described in note 10c.
+The Company grants stock options to employees, directors and officers pursuant to stock option plans described in note 11c.

 Employee stock-based compensation expense is measured at the grant date, based on the estimated fair value of the award, and is recognized as an expense, net of actual forfeitures, over the requisite service period with a corresponding increase in additional paid-in capital.
 Stock-based compensation expense is amortized on a straight-line basis over the requisite service period for the entire award, which is generally the vesting period of the award.
 Any consideration received on exercise of stock options is credited to share capital.